DuckLake

 For multiple concurrent readers to a MotherDuck DuckLake database, you can create a read scaling token.

 Data file maintenance is not automatically performed by MotherDuck.
-You can manually trigger these maintenance functions as needed from either MotherDuck or local compute environments.
+You can manually trigger these maintenance functions as needed from either MotherDuck or your own compute environments.